michellevit/YouTube-Reddit-Episode-Auto-Poster/README.txt

 ----------
 6. Troubleshooting:
 * If an error code at line 117 is thrown, it is likely due to issues with the Reddit authentification, so double-check the credentials are correct
+* Ensure that the 'subreddit' variable has been edited before running script (the subreddit was not automatically entered to avoid accidentally spamming actual subreddit)

 ----------